 Tags: scribbling & books.

-Pete and I were having a discussion a couple of days ago about how my Writer’s Retreat has been going; we have separately come to the conclusion that it has been a complete disaster.
+Thinking, over the last few days, about how my Writer’s Retreat has been going, I have come to the conclusion that it has been a complete disaster.
 The period since Christmas has been one overwhelmed by grief and loss (and yes, I do know they’re ‘just’ chickens).

 Life has changed a lot, but it still goes on.
 I am reading more – harking back to an earlier period when the first hour or so of my day was reading time, without the need to go outside and see to the chickens.